surgeventures/click-monorepo/README.md

 single sub-directory within `/tests/<test-suite`.
 This makes for less Docker image builds and an utilization of Docker build cache to the fullest.

+## Docker setup

+Following decisions were made when writing Docker setup:

+- language-specific image is picked as base image for each application and test suite

+- `COPY` command selectively targets only the content really required for specific step

+- runner script from [docker-tools](https://github.com/surgeventures/docker-tools) is used for waiting for ports and executing multiple commands on behalf of single service in Compose file

+- global non-secret environment variables are entered directly in Compose files

+- secret environment variables are entered in `.env.example` and copied by hand to gitignored `.env` which is required by Compose files

+- the number of Compose files is reduced to a minimum in cases like end-to-end tests which are run against multiple Selenium drivers by putting all services into one Compose file and requiring to specify specific service on `docker-compose up` (as described [here](#e2e))

 ## CircleCI configuration

 There's a working monorepo config provided in the `.circleci` directory.
 It provides a `ci`